Supercoolkayy/Ox-rollup/docs/milestone3/end-end integration/m3-reseed-and-validate.md

 ### 4.1 Behavior

-* Verifies the shim is installed at `0x…6c`.
+* Confirms the shim is installed at `0x…6c`.
-* Selects a source by priority (flags/env/config).
+* Selects a source using the priority rules above (flags/env/config).
-* Normalizes remote tuples to **shim order**.
+* Normalizes remote tuples to **shim order** when required.
 * Calls `ArbGasInfoShim.__seed(uint256[6])`.
-* Prints the effective tuple chosen and confirms the readback.
+* Prints the source used and a readback value for verification.

 ### 4.2 Flags